-The time it takes for you to be under the needle is decided by us both together.
-This depends on the size of the tattoo, the placement, the amount of details and such.
+The time it takes for you to be tattooed is decided by us both together.
+This depends on the size, the placement, the amount of details and such.
 If you are experienced, maybe you want longer sessions each time.
 If you are new to tattoos and still want to have something bigger done, maybe we should rather book shorter and more sessions.
 Regardless, after many years of experience, I have a good tempo.

-The price is estimated based on size, placement and the level of details.
-I would like to see references of pictures, meet you in person to discuss it further, get emails with pictures/details of modifications/sizes in centimetres or get a more informative phone call from you.
+The price of a tattoo is estimated based on size, placement and the level of details.
+The artist normally would like to see references of pictures, meet you in person to discuss it further, get emails with pictures/details of modifications/sizes in centimetres or get a more informative phone call from you.

-Yes you may.
+Yes you may use numbing creams for your tattoo.
 But beware that the effect of these can be a bit limited.
-There is a few numbing gels to get at the pharmacy, but you have to apply them at least 1-2h in advance before your tattoo session in order to get an effect at all.
+There is a few numbing gels to get at the pharmacy, but you have to apply them at least 1-2h in advance under plastic wrap before your tattoo session in order to get an effect at all.
 I also want to inform you that there are a number of people and artists saying that it can effect the condition of the skin.
 However, I have never noticed any problems at all during all my years of tattooing.
 Although – the effect is relatively short lived.
 When the numbing wears off(after 45 min- 2h) the pain can be even worse than before using the gel, according to some of my clients.

 Call me and see.
 If I have a gap in my schedule – then why not?
 But if you just show up, I cannot guarantee that I can help you right there and then.
 I am very flexible though, so I always try to help you as soon as possible and adjust my schedule if I can.